 The creative arts are among the most collaborative but competitive professions.
 Careers in these fields focus on performance (actors, dancers, musicians, singer-songwriters), direction and composition (choreographers, composers, directors, writers), technical aspects (sets, lighting, sound), or visual design (graphic designers, title designers, photographers, animators).
 There is often overlap, e.g. costume designers work in both visual design and technical areas, and many directors or choreographers are also performers.

 Finding Internships or Apprenticeships

 Internships and apprenticeships are extremely important in the creative arts, providing not only the opportunity to develop relevant skills and an insider understanding of how the film, theater and music industries but contacts that could help you land that future employment.
 Some areas of the performance arts such as acting, music, and dance, offer apprenticeships or special festivals during the summer.
 For actors, summer can also be a good time to take additional acting classes and submit tapes for open casting calls.
-Other creative arts fields, such as film and design, offer year-round internships; you may be able to find a term-time internship right here in Boston with an independent film company or a design firm.
+Other creative arts fields, such as film and design, offer year-round internships; you may be able to find a term-time internship right here in the Boston/Cambridge area with an independent film company or a design firm.
 For those interested in the entertainment industry, Harvardwood is extremely helpful; this alumni-created and run organization offers a variety of programming and a member directory to connect students to alumni as well as a summer internship program.
 There's a $60 fee to join as a full member.
 If you have extenuating circumstances that make Harvardwood dues a financial burden, please email Harvardwood at firstname.lastname@example.org.
 For all creative students, summer is also a great time to work on independent projects.
 Whether it’s writing a screenplay, creating new paintings, or composing new music to share on TikTok, successful artists develop an entrepreneurial mindset and find ways to create their own opportunities.